burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
 The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.
 Toolchain is a collection of system programs to organize building process from source codes to executable binaries in target processor architecture.

-The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows and [Mach-O](https://en.wikipedia.org/wiki/Mach-O) for macOS is also *not* under the obligation of creators of Language or user space developers.
+The final binary format such as [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows and [Mach-O](https://en.wikipedia.org/wiki/Mach-O) for macOS is also *not* under the obligation of creators of Language or user space applications developers.

-It's under the responsibility of the creators of the authors of Operating System.
+It's under the responsibility of the creators and authors of the authors of Operating System.

 There are situations when the target device in which the program will be executed has no Operating System at all.
 The case of launching the program on a target device in a such case sometimes is denoted as *"Launching on Bare Metal"*.
 In that later case, the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).